Key facts

 Career outcomes

-The Bachelor of Science (Honours) will produce high quality graduates with the generic skills, theoretical knowledge, and specialised practical skills to either gain employment in their relevant discipline (Biology, Chemistry or Mathematics) or to succeed in further study such as Higher Degrees by Research.
+The Bachelor of Science (Honours) will produce high-quality graduates with the generic skills, theoretical knowledge, and specialised practical expertise to gain employment in their relevant discipline (biology, chemistry or mathematics) or to succeed in further study, such as Higher Degrees by Research.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.